VRSEN/agency-swarm/docs/advanced-usage/agencies.md

 agency.run_demo()
 ```

-To talk to one of the top level agents when running the agency from your terminal, you can use **mentions feature**, similar to how you would use it inside ChatGPT.
+To talk to one of the top-level agents when running the agency from your terminal, you can use **mentions feature**, similar to how you would use it inside ChatGPT.
 Simply mention the agent name in the message like `@Developer I want you to build me a website`.
 The message will then be sent to the Developer agent, instead of the CEO.
 You can also use tab to autocomplete the agent name after the `@` symbol.

 ## Deleting the Agency